dehora/outland/README.md

 or a product.
 The main goal of an App is to allow features to be observed by multiple systems.
 For example you might use an App to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
-Or you may simply want to make some features available to your backend servers and your single page webapp.
+Or you may simply want to make some features available to your backend server and your single page webapp.

 Our experience is that the thing you want to develop often has multiple parts and often will span multiple systems.
-In fact we think it's inevitable some ambitious thing you want to build will cut across whatever boundaries you have in place however and well-considered, be they social or technical.
-Apps allow you to express that need and deal with requirements that are divergent.
+In fact we think it's inevitable some ambitious thing you want to build will cut across whatever boundaries you have in place, however well-considered, be they social or technical.
+Apps allow you to express that need and deal with requirements that are naturally divergent.

 Every App has one or more owners that can administrate the App and act as point of contact.
-Every feature belonging to an App must have a unique key.
+Every feature belonging to an App must have a unique key within the App.

 Finally, the App construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
 There's nothing to stop you running multiple Outland servers but it